|University Location||Perth, Western Australia|

 1. High school diploma

 A minimum of 89% overall average in top 5 – 6 Grade 12 subjects is required.
 Averages and calculations depend upon province.
+Entry to this program doesn’t require specific prerequisites; however, if you haven’t completed math or chemistry at Year 12, you will need to include these units in your first year of study at UWA.

 2. Admissions test